Other Lodging Opportunities in the Larger Arc of Appalachia Region

 Lodging at and near the Highlands Nature Sanctuary and Fort Hill

 The Highlands Nature Sanctuary, Visitors to the Sanctuary can enjoy staying in a number of historic cabins and older homes that have been fully renovated into modern nature retreats, ranging from secluded 2-person suites perched on the bluff of the gorge that offer dizzying views, to five-bedroom historic lodges that handsomely accommodate small groups and educational gatherings .

 Lazy H Cabins, only two miles from the Highlands Nature Sanctuary and is composed of a number of lovely real log cabins.
 Pet friendly!

-Camping is available at both Rocky Fork State Park and Paint Creek State Park, both within ten miles of the Sanctuary.
+Camping is available at Rocky Fork State Park, Paint Creek State Park, and Pike Lake State Park.

 Old Days Vintage Campers Ltd, offers beautiful views of the Rocky Fork Lake.
 Offering camping and cottages.

 Blueberry Hill Cabins, located near Rocky Fork Lake just 10 miles from the Sanctuary.

 Blueberry Hill Motel, a small motel located on Route 50 just 12 minutes from the Sanctuary. – Call for availability (937) 763-2626.

 Knotty Pine Cabins, located about 25 minutes from the Sanctuary at Pike Lake State Park.